53v3n3d4/Zukan-Icon-Theme/examples/md.md

 ]
 ```

+> Accent color

 ## Install

 The only way to install this icons now is manually.

 To install manually,
 - Download the [latest release](https://github.com/53v3n3d4/file-type-icons/releases) or clone this repo.